 The researchers state in the publication, “We should also underline that the purpose of our technique was to establish a transient feeling of intimacy; not a genuine continuing friendship.”

 Finally, they say, “Are we fostering genuine intimacy?
-Both yes and no. We believe that the closeness generated in this research is akin to felt closeness in many ways; in organically occurring relationships that evolve over time.
+Both yes and no. We believe that the closeness generated in this research is akin to felt closeness in many ways; in organically occurring relationships that evolve.
 On the other side, it appears that the technique is unlikely to establish loyalty, dependency, commitment, or other qualities of a relationship that may take longer to develop.”

-Is it true that the 36 questions to fall in love actually work?
+Is it true that the 36 questions to fall in love work?

 In a 2016 WBUR podcast episode on the piece, Daniel Jones, editor of the Modern Love column at the New York Times, remarked, “I wish I had data on couples that have come from it, but I know of at least a handful; where the people approached me directly.”